Training

 We don’t have a bias.
 We don’t sell weights or gymnastic rings.
 Our brand isn’t built on one approach or the other.
 We’ve trained both ways.
 We’re happy to use and recommend whatever gives the best results.

 Cardio can kill muscle gains.
 We’ve known this for many decades.
-It’s common knowledge among lifters and has been proven in peer-reviewed studies.
+It’s common knowledge among lifters and shows up in studies.
 Most recently, a study found that cardio cut muscle growth in half.
 We’ll go over the nuance of that study in a moment.

 Read More